My research analyzes the impact of criminal violence on the exercise of democratic citizenship in Latin America, with

 Together with Guillermo Trejo, I am the coauthor of the book Votes, Drugs, and Violence.
 The Political Logic of Criminal Wars in Mexico (Cambridge University Press, 2020).

-My individual and co-authored work has been published in the British Journal of Political Science, Comparative Political Studies, Journal of Conflict Resolution, Politics & Society, Latin American Politics, Latin American Research Review, among other international journals.
+My individual and co-authored work has been published in the British Journal of Political Science, Comparative Political Studies, Journal of Conflict Resolution, Politics & Society, Latin American Politics and Society, Latin American Research Review, among other international journals.